List of Software Quality Assurance (QA) Engineer Skills

 Top Software Quality Assurance (QA) Engineer Skills

-A software quality assurance engineer must have strong skills in a variety of categories: engineering and technology, math and science, verbal and written communication, problems solving, reasoning and logic, and practical skills like exceptional documentation and time management.
+A software quality assurance engineer must have strong skills in a variety of categories: engineering and technology, math and science, verbal and written communication, problem-solving, reasoning and logic, and practical skills like exceptional documentation and time management capabilities.
 Companies require software quality assurance engineers to have:

-- A bachelor’s or master's degree in software design, engineering computer science
+- A bachelor’s or master's degree in software design, engineering, or computer science

 - An understanding of software QA methodologies, tools, and processes